Clarence Sutton (American football)

 Clarence Edward Sutton is an author, entrepreneur, motivational speaker, and former NFL football player who played for the Appalachian State Mountaineers and the Chicago Bears.
-During his time with the Mountaineers, Sutton and his teammates became the first North Carolina Division 1 team to go undefeated.
 He is currently the founder and President of CTSHealth, a private agency that provides mental health, foster care, and adoption services to high-risk populations throughout North Carolina, South Carolina, Florida, and Illinois.
 Sutton is also the author of Why Not Me – From Survival to Significance, a biography that explores his early life growing up in inner city Chicago, and published his newest book, Is It Us?, in January 2023, a memoir of spiritual enlightenment.
+In 2024, Sutton founded the philanthropic organization, Embrace the WNM 11 18 Lifestyle, an organization dedicated to empowering individuals and affecting positive societal change.

 Early life

-Sutton was born on December 29, 1972, and grew up in Austin, Chicago, the largest suburb of Chicago by both size and population.
+Sutton was born on December 29, 1972, and grew up in Austin, Chicago, a suburb of Chicago.
 According to the Chicago Police Department, the area is known to have high rates of poverty, homicide, and violent crime.
 While growing up, Sutton was frequently exposed to gang violence and criminal activity.
 However, he was able to find comfort and empowerment through athletics.
-He pursued football, baseball, and track at Austin Community Academy High School, and his success enabled him to leave Chicago to pursue a better future.
+He pursued football, baseball, and track at Austin Community Academy High School.

 Football career

 Sutton first attended Triton College, a two-year community college, where he continued to play football.
 When the school's football program was eliminated, Sutton was recruited by several 4-year colleges, and ultimately selected Appalachian State University.
-At Appalachian, Sutton majored in Criminal Justice and played for the Appalachian State Mountaineers.
+At Appalachian, Sutton majored in criminal justice and played for the Appalachian State Mountaineers.
+During his time with the Mountaineers, Sutton and his teammates became the first North Carolina Division I team to go undefeated.

 In 1996, Sutton was signed by the Chicago Bears as a free agent, where he played until 1997.
 While preparing to sign with the Kansas City Chiefs, he learned that he was at risk for long-term disabilities and nerve damage should he continue to play football.
-Sutton decided to walk away from the sport he loved and began to pursue other avenues.
+Sutton decided to retire from the sport.

-Post-Athletic career
+Post-athletic career

 After leaving his athletic career, Sutton worked for the Texas Juvenile Probation System in Beaumont, Texas, helping to guide and mentor at-risk children.
 In 1998, he and his family moved to Concord, North Carolina, where he enrolled in the local police academy.
 Upon graduation, Sutton became a law enforcement officer for the Concord City Police Department, and later a deputy sheriff for the Mecklenburg County Sheriff's Department.
 While he enjoyed the work, he found that he missed working with children and young people.